andrewjkerr/security-cheatsheets/README.md

 How to Use
 ----------

-In order to use these cheatsheets, the cheatsheets in this repository need to go into ~/.cheat/ directory.
-After the files are moved into that directory, 'cheat ncat' will display the ncat cheatsheet.
+In order to use these cheatsheets, the cheatsheets in this repository need to go into `~/.cheat/` directory.
+After the files are moved into that directory, `cheat ncat` will display the ncat cheatsheet.